No Rack? Here's How to Tie a Canoe to Your Car

 You’ll also need some straps to tie the canoe to your roof.
 You can use either cam buckle straps or ratchet straps.

 Just like cam buckle/ratchet straps, tie-down ropes also help secure the canoe onto the roof of your car.
+They come in different thicknesses, however, the 1-1/4 is the most popular and recommended because it’s sturdy enough to secure a heavy load.

 Tie-down ropes and straps can be used interchangeably, but the best option is to use both ropes and straps to tie your canoe to your roof.